robertocasadei/robertocasadei.github.io/_pages/course-2020-21-phd-eics.md

 **Tentative program** (9 hours to be distributed in 2-3 lectures):

- - 3h: Introduction and background to Collective Adaptive Systems (CAS)
+ - 3h: Introduction to collective systems and collective intelligence
+     - Collective intelligence
+     - Focus on computational collective intelligence
+     - Collective adaptive systems
-     - Elements of systems theory
+ - 3h: Elements of collective intelligence engineering
-     - Multi-agent systems
      - Coordination
-     - Self-* systems
-     - Spatial computing
-     - (Computational) Collective Intelligence
- - 3h: CAS: concepts and state-of-the-art
-     - Concepts and definitions
-     - Coordination mechanisms: collective interfaces, attribute-based communication, ...
      - Macroprogramming
-     - Ensemble-based approaches
+     - Emergent behaviours
      - Aggregate Computing
  - 3h: The ScaFi-Alchemist toolchain for simulating aggregate systems: a tutorial
      - Field Calculus